Shiva-1111/Taxa_Collapse_Relativeabundance/README.md

 ## Aim: To collapse the feature table from ASV level into taxonomic levels from **Kingdom (L1)** to **Species (L7)**.

-The `feature-table.qza` contains **absolute counts** of ASVs, and the `taxonomy.qza` file contains their corresponding taxonomic annotations.
+The `filtered-table-dada.qza` contains **absolute counts** of ASVs, and the `filtered-taxonomy.qza` file contains their corresponding taxonomic annotations.
 For each level (L1–L7), the workflow:

 1. Collapses absolute counts to the selected taxonomic rank